Pilar de Valderrama: Opinions and judgments

 Until 1950, the interpretations that literary critics gave to the meaning of Guiomar had no basis for the unknown person behind that name.
 In that year, Concha Espina's book identified her as a stranger to whom Machado directed the love letters that were made public there for the first time.
 And although with these keys the connection seemed evident, the information was so fragmentary that some biographers and scholars of Machado still attributed other meanings to Guiomar.

 In 1981 the debate took a new turn with the publication of the memoirs of Pilar de Valderrama, in the title of which the author publicized her identity as Guiomar.
 She also provided, as proof, 36 letters of Machado's.
-Despite such evidence, there are still some theories that, through the philosophical work of Machado, Guiomar is an abstract philosophical entity closer to his wife Leonor, deceased in 1912; or that, based on the discovery of some poems to Guiomar supposedly prior to the date when Machado and Pilar met, conclude that Guiomar is but another of Machado's apocryphal imaginaries, such as Abel Martín or Juan de Mairena.
-Further research has invalidated this early dating of these poems.
+Despite such evidence, there are still some theories that, through the philosophical work of Machado, Guiomar is an abstract philosophical entity closer to his wife Leonor, deceased in 1912 or that, based on the discovery of some poems to Guiomar supposedly prior to the date when Machado and Pilar met, conclude that Guiomar is but another of Machado's apocryphal imaginaries such as Abel Martín or Juan de Mairena, but further research has invalidated this early dating of these poems.

-For their part, since 1981 when Si, soy Guiomar.
-Memorias de mi vida appeared, most authoritative biographers of Antonio Machado unite in denouncing the literary and vital vampirism that Pilar Valderrama put in play.
-But in spite of the unhealthy expectation – the popular morbid interest – that the revelations of Concha Espina aroused in 1950 involving the "Guiomar case", the greatest impetus was born of the mixture of intelligence and love that seems to emanate from all the acts of Antonio Machado, in the literary as in the vital.
+For their part, since 1981 when Sí, soy Guiomar.
+Memorias de mi vida appeared, most biographers of Antonio Machado have united in denouncing Pilar Valderrama for profitting off Machado's work.